drurytc/SmartBin_Prototype/README.md

 You can follow this [tutorial](https://www.youtube.com/watch?v=sCYMENrtjiI) for more instructions.

-(Optional) connect Servo to represent the state of the UNLOCK/LOCK desicions
+(OPTIONAL) connect Servo to represent the state of the UNLOCK/LOCK desicions

 You will need one servo and 3 MtF jumper wires.
 If the item is deemed recyclable, the servo will soin 90 degress, if not, it will spin -90 degrees.